SoftUni-Internal/interactive-content/EN/02-Conditional-Statements/04-If-Else.md

 # Example: Weather
 This is an extended version of the example from the previous slide.

-As you can see now we have another case, which will be executed when the condition in the `if` statement turns out **false**.
+As you can see now we have another case, which will be executed when the condition in the `if` turns out to be **false.**
 ```js
 function example(input) {
   if (weather == "rainy") {